mjxu96/carlaviz/docs/build.md

 # Building Instructions

-[The container image]() is also provided.
-It is more stable and has less prerequisites.
+[The docker image](https://github.com/wx9698/carlaviz#docker-image) is also provided.
+It is easy to use and has less prerequisites.

 ## Prerequisites
 #### Backend part
 1. Compiler: g++ (>=7) or clang++ (>=7)
 2. OS: ubuntu 18.04 (only tested on this os)